Applebee’s Spinach Artichoke Dip

 - Mixing Bowl – I like to have a variety of sizes on hand, and this set has them all.

-- Cheese Grater – Fresh shreds makes this recipe even better!
+- Cheese Grater – Fresh shreds make this Applebee’s spinach dip recipe even better!
 They have a better flavor and melt down smoother than the bagged versions.

 - Casserole Dish – Either a 1.5-quart size or a deep pie dish will work perfectly.

 Yes, but it’s really important that you squeeze out all of the liquid once it’s been thawed.
-Cheesecloth or a flour sack towel will help pull out extra moisture so the Applebee’s artichoke spinach dip isn’t too watery.
+Cheesecloth or a flour sack towel will help pull out the extra moisture, so the Applebee’s artichoke spinach dip isn’t too watery.

 Also, there’s no need to cook it first – simply stir it directly into the cream cheese mixture.